dTile/tiler/README.md

 ![Demo use](https://dtile.github.io/tiler/media/tbox2.png?raw=true)

+The antimeridian is the 180° line of longitude.
+The Aleutian Islands archipelago, which includes Attu Island, crosses this line.
+Attu Island is located at approximately 172° 55' East longitude.
+Because it is east of the 180° meridian, it is technically in the Eastern Hemisphere, even though it is part of the United States.
+The offseting system enables diplaying a contiguous Tbox that is composed by tiles that are located in the western and eastern hemisphere.

  <hr>

 > [!NOTE]
 > Tiles visually seem to form perfect adjacent squares or a grid.
-The tiles are actually trapezoids that look like squares due to earth curvature under the Mercator projection model.
+The tiles are actually trapezoids that look like squares due to earth curvature under the anomality of the Mercator projection model.
+The anomality is accentuanted when moving towards the north or south poles.

 <h3>License</h3>